 So how do these two systems operate efficiently and effectively together?
 As vehicle architectures become more integrated, it is possible to combine functions on fewer ECUs with flexible processors controlling multiple traction drive types and energy storage, whilst enabling simplified integration and maintaining separation through virtualization.
 This consolidation helps create a more efficient solution where there are common requirements shared between different functions.
 Not only is real-time responsiveness critical in these systems, but high levels of functional safety are needed, for example, ensuring neither powerplant causes unintended acceleration.
 A scalable platform improves flexibility, by enabling different levels of electrification and ICE control as engines are downsized in favour of higher power efficient electric drives, or battery management is enhanced as capacity and efficiency grows.
 The Cortex-R52 allows systems to address this flexibility as its real-time virtualization functionality helps to maintain separation between tasks.
 Whether it’s motor control, battery management or diagnostics tasks, these can be isolated helping to assure safe operation.
 Critically, Cortex-R52 provides a solution which is both scalable and flexible.
 It supports a hypervisor able to work in real time-systems which allows applications to be integrated together without the need for their complex customization and simplifying timing evaluation.
 It also prevents the need to specifically tag individual tasks to virtual machines and eliminates the limitation of a handful of virtual machines per core.

 The workloads for powertrain control systems have also changed.
 ICE systems have increasingly been moving away from pure control loops and referencing look-up tables to algorithmic based control.
-Electric driver and battery management also demand DSP capabilities.
+Electric drive and battery management also demand DSP capabilities.
 The availability of DSP extensions in processors enables efficient execution of these types of workloads and complex motor control routines, which might otherwise require mixed controllers for both DSP and control elements of the application.
 These can now be combined into a single architecture simplifying the development process for user’s and enabling efficient distribution of tasks.
 Arm Architectures support these types of extensions.
-For example, the recent announcement of Arm's Helium Architecture for Cortex-M processors brings new vector processing capability to a new class of core.
+For example, the recent announcement of Arm's Helium Architecture for Cortex-M processors brings higher performance vector processing capabilities to a new class of core.
 The Cortex-R52 implements enhanced DSP support and SIMD with the inclusion of the NEON extension.

 More established vehicle EE architectures tend to have distributed controllers, although even in a highly centralized system the need for local edge control and sensing nodes will persist.
 These typically perform a specific task such as inverter or generator, DCDC converter, in-car charger, or battery management.
 Their specific functionality means that the ECU is optimized to the requirements of that single function.
-Developers could use a Cortex-M7 with its scalar DSP extensions for the motor drive, or if a higher efficiency processor is needed, the Arm Cortex-M33 can be used for inverter and generator controls within simpler systems.
-In the case of Battery Management Systems, multiple Cortex-M processors such as a Cortex M0+, may be distributed within the cell monitors and connect with a centralized battery controller powered by a Cortex-M33 managing the overall battery condition.
+Developers can choose the Cortex-M7 with its scalar DSP extensions for the motor drive, or if a higher efficiency processor is needed, the Arm Cortex-M33 can be used for inverter and generator controls within simpler systems.
+In the case of Battery Management Systems, multiple Cortex-M processors such as a Cortex M0+, may be distributed within the packs as cell monitors and connect with a centralized battery controller powered by a Cortex-M33 managing the overall battery condition.

 In the coming years, we will definitely see more electrified vehicles on the road.
 As fully electric and hybrid powered vehicles start to dominate new car sales, the need for flexible, high-performance processing with multi-core, real-time and DSP capabilities will be critical to the successful mass market deployment.
 The emergence of new vehicle architecture with domain controllers will provide new ways of improving vehicle efficiency and will create controllers combining a range of different functions.
 In order to meet the demand for these new systems, our partners are creating solutions which are flexible, performant and able to scale the range of automotive needs for the vehicles of the future.